 Do You Have A Permanent Residence Or Green Card Question For Carlos?

-Please be advised that we can only answer questions which are general in nature.
+Please be advised we can only answer questions which are general in nature.
+We cannot discuss any specific case-related cases in public.
+Your privacy is important to us.

-If you have a general question, click this link to let us know what information you’re trying to find: General Question.
+If you have a general permanent resident or green card question, click this link to let us know what information you’re trying to find: Immigration Question For Carlos.